evanwill/kioskSlides/README.md

 > simple, offline, html + js slideshow for display computer, that prints poems

 Very basic slide show to replace PP on a display computer.
-HTML + JS allows interactive features in the slides.
+HTML + JS allows interactive features in the slides including printing.

 To promote our daily poetry website and have some fun, I attached an old POS receipt printer to our lobby display computer, allowing visitors to print poems.
-Rather than a looping PP slide deck, the kioskSlides is a set of HTML pages controlled by JS and run in Chrome kiosk mode.
+Rather than a looping PP slide deck, the kioskSlides is a set of HTML pages controlled by JS and run in Chrome kiosk mode offline.
 Adding print functionality is fairly easy using the standard drivers for the POS printer and Chrome's built in print function.
 A mouse is connected to the computer to allow visitors to interact with the slideshow.
-Right click is disabled and a keyboard is not connected to ensure security.
+Right click is disabled and a keyboard is not connected to ensure simple security.

 ## Mentions